-- We offer 10″ exterior walls with staggered studs, filled with dense pack fiberglass insulation.
+- We offer 10″ double exterior walls systems, filled with dense pack fiberglass insulation.
 This system nearly eliminates the thermal bridging of a conventional 2×6 wall system.
 Thermal bridging is when heat transfers from the inside of the wall to the outside, via framing members.
-By staggering the framing members in the walls, we eliminate over 90% of those thermal bridges.
+By using a double wall the framing members in the walls are separated by 3″, this eliminates over 90% of those thermal bridges.
 By making the wall 10″ thick, we are able to insulate with almost 2x the amount of insulation a normal wall would have, making for a very efficient wall system.
 More effective than just using foam insulation.

-- We also offer 1″ foam on all of our homes.
+- We also offer 2″ foam on all of our homes.
 This foam further reduces air infiltration and thermal bridging.
-It also adds another R5 to your walls.
-Combining this with a 2×10 staggered wall will give you an approximate wall rating of R50.
+It also adds another R10 to your walls.
+Combining this with a 10″ double wall will give you an approximate wall rating of R35+.
 Code is R19.

 - Our minimum roof insulation is R49.
 (Code is R38).
 We also offer an upgrade to R60 with a special truss design, which is almost 2x the code.

 - High Efficiency Window Packages – We offer windows from many different manufacturers with different options and levels of glazing.
 Some of our windows have triple panes, which make them extremely efficient.